twesterhout/lattice-symmetries/README.md

 conda install -c twesterhout lattice-symmetries
 ```

-**Note:** Conda package installs both C and Python interfaces, so even if you do
+:information_source: **Note:** Conda package installs both C and Python
-not need the Python interface, using `conda` is the simplest way to get started.
+interfaces, so even if you do not need the Python interface, using `conda` is
+the simplest way to get started.

 ### Compiling from source